ysyzygy/aws-serverless-api-builder-cdk/app/README.md

-# Welcome to your CDK Python project!
+# How to create a AWS API Gateway with Lambda integration with AWS CDK with Python.

 ## AWS CDK